alexanderdfox/3BlindMice/README.md

 # 3 Blind Mice - Multi-Mouse Triangulation

 A sophisticated cross-platform application that enables multiple mice to control a single cursor through intelligent triangulation algorithms.
-Available for macOS, Windows, Linux, and ChromeOS. **HIPAA compliant** for healthcare environments.
+Available for macOS, Windows, Linux, ChromeOS, and Web. **HIPAA compliant** for healthcare environments.

 ## 🎯 Features